 We may share your personal information with our third-party suppliers when they are processing personal information on our behalf.

-Please note that if you are a shareholder or a director or a trustee in a company in the context of a commercial acquisition or investment that we are involved in, we are required to carry out Know Your Client checks.
+Please note that if you are a shareholder or a director or a trustee in a company in the context of a commercial acquisition or investment that we are involved in or we are providing you with a grant, we are required to carry out Know Your Client checks.
 For this purpose, we use a third party – Veriphy (http://veriphy.com/).
 As part of using Veriphy, your personal information may be disclosed to a credit reference agency which may keep a record of your personal information and may disclose the personal information, and the fact that a search was made, to other customers for purposes of credit risk and occasionally to prevent fraud, for money laundering and debtor tracing.

 We may need to disclose your personal information where legally required or upon request to regulatory and government bodies (such as HMRC) as well as law enforcement agencies.
 We may also merge or partner with other organisations and, in so doing, acquire or transfer personal information but your personal information would continue to be used for the purposes set out above.

-We may need to disclose your personal information in order to comply with the terms of the fund management agreements for the funds that we manage which include reporting on the impact and effectiveness of our work to stakeholders in our funds, i.e. investors in those funds and the ultimate providers of those funds (including The North East Fund Limited, North East Access to Finance Limited, the European Investment Bank, European Regional Development Fund, DCLG, BEIS, British Business Bank, Big Society Capital, Esmée Fairbairn Foundation, Joseph Rowntree Foundation, The Northstar Foundation.
+We may need to disclose your personal information in order to comply with the terms of the fund management agreements or allocation agreements for the funds that we manage which include reporting on the impact and effectiveness of our work to stakeholders in our funds, i.e. investors in those funds and/or the ultimate providers of those funds (including The North East Fund Limited, North East Access to Finance Limited, the European Investment Bank, European Regional Development Fund, MHCLG, BEIS, British Business Bank, Big Society Capital, Esmée Fairbairn Foundation, Joseph Rowntree Foundation, The Northstar Foundation, Innovate UK.

 8.1 Northstar is committed to keeping your personal information safe and secure and we have appropriate and proportionate security policies and organisational and technical measures in place to help protect your information.
 For example, your personal information is only accessible by appropriately trained staff and contractors and stored on secure servers with features enacted to prevent unauthorised access.